zF1R3x/MonsterSurvivor/README.txt

-This is a 2D Top-Down Shooter
+This is a 2D Top-Down Shooter made in Unity
-BE CAREFUL FOR LOUD MUSIC ON START (You can turn it down in Options)

 Basic Control:
 WASD: Movement